frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/program.md

 1. Go to the Program list and click on New.
 2. Enter the Program Name and the Program Abbreviation.
-3. Select the department for the Program.
+3. Select the Department for the Program.
 4. Select and add the courses within the Program.
 5. Save.

     ![Program](/docs/assets/img/education/education-program-1.gif)

-## 2.1.
-Alternate ways of creating a new Program
+### 2.1 Alternate ways of creating a new Program

 A new program can also be created from a course, in the following way:

 ![Program](/docs/assets/img/education/education-program-3.gif)

-### 2.1.
-Additional Options while creating a new Program
+### 2.2 Additional Options while creating a new Program

 * **Portal Settings**